ChickenKyiv/recipe-antd/local.md

 GILT(globalization, internationalization, localization, Translation) - all these things are business activities for me.
 And yes, they should be incorporated into online projects.
 Why?
-Because the Internet is shifting borders and giving to people with a big picture in mind a lot of opportunities.
+Because the Internet is shifting borders and giving people with a big picture in mind a lot of opportunities.

 There are tons of examples, when a product, that was selling not well locally, goes wild at some other country.
 Usually, it happens unintentionally.
 But smart companies can aim for this piece of a pie.
 Because money never sleeps and speaks different languages.